spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

         useSharedManagedServiceAccounts: true
     ```

+- Added the capability to use pipeline expressions within ECS task definition Artifacts.
+You can enable this by setting `evaluateTaskDefinitionArtifactExpressions: true`.
+Task definition artifacts can have pipeline expressions that are evaluated at run time.
+The Pipeline expression has `${expression here}` syntax.
+Here is an example of the Pipeline expression evaluation:

+   {{< figure src="Screen_Shot_for_override_task_defintion_using_SpEL.png" caption="<center>Override Task Definition Using SPEL</center>" alt="Override Task Definition Using SPEL">}}

 ### Deck

 - A new property called `apiTimeoutMs` has been added to the configurable settings.
 This property specifies what the timeout should be when Deck makes API calls to other microservices.
 This property is not a required property.